UbiquityRobotics/bus_loki/README.md

    (This is a bit involved and we may add to this section later as needed)

-2. Hit the reset switch on the Loki near the green leds and then Run `roslaunch ros_arduino_python arduino.launch` on RasPi2 You must not see any errors that stop the launch.
+2. Hit the reset switch on the Loki near the green leds and then Run `roslaunch ros_arduino_python arduino.launch` on RasPi You must not see any errors that stop the launch.

-3. For joystick control you need either the PS2 or XBox usb dongle pluged into the RasPi2.
+3. For joystick control you need either the PS2 or XBox usb dongle pluged into the RasPi.
 You will have to plug it into USB then pair as follows:

    XBox:  Press tiny reset button in back if you have not paired before.
    If you have paired before press big chrome X button.